Why choose the Samsung Galaxy S9?

 The ‘Quad-HD+’ element refers to the resolution – how fine the image is based on the number of pixels (little square dots that make up the image).
 The S9’s resolution is 2,220 times 1,080 pixels, or 2,397,600 pixels altogether.
 That’s a higher resolution than a high-definition television which, on a device this size, means the images are very fine indeed.
 There is no difference in resolution or brightness between the S9 and S9+.

 More compact than its competitors

-As briefly covered above, the Samsung Galaxy S9 uses the curved edged of its screen to create a narrower profile than most of its competitors, while maintaining the same ‘useful’ screen area.
+As briefly covered above, the Samsung Galaxy S9 uses the curved edges of its screen to create a narrower profile than most of its competitors, while maintaining the same ‘useful’ screen area.
 Essentially, the S9 is more easily stashed in a pocket or handbag.
 The S9+ is a fair bit bigger, but since it is competing with the likes of the iPhone 8 Plus, its curved edges still mean easier stowage compared to this and other competing models.

-Considerably cheaper than iPhone X
+Cheaper than iPhone X

 Water resistant to 1.5 metre depth for up to 30 minutes (IP68)

 Waterproof?
 No, water resistant.
 What that means is, if you drop it down the loo (apparently this is extremely common, though we cannot for the life of us figure out how this happens) the phone actually has a very good chance of coming out unscathed – provided you fish it out immediately.